 Popular French Roulette Variations Among Online Players

-Some of the most widespread French Roulette variations include Microgaming’s French Roulette Gold, Playtech’s Premium French Roulette, and NetEnt’s French Roulette.
-If you happen to try any of them, you will certainly not regret your choice as they feature remarkable graphics and an easy-to-use interface.
+Some of the most popular French Roulette variations include Microgaming’s French Roulette Gold, Playtech’s Premium French Roulette, and NetEnt’s French Roulette.
+If you try any of them, you will likely be impressed by their remarkable graphics and intuitive interface.

 Live Dealer French Roulette

-Online casinos also offer live dealer games for all those players who are nostalgic over the land-based casino experience.
-Live French Roulette plays out as in a land-based gambling establishment.
-You have to find a seat and make a bet when the croupier announces “Place your bets”.
-The game commences when the dealer spins the wheel in one direction and tosses the ball in the opposite direction.
+Online casinos also offer live dealer games for players who miss the land-based casino experience.
+Live French Roulette unfolds just as it does in a brick-and-mortar venue.
+Simply take a seat and place your wager when the croupier announces “Place your bets”.
+The game begins when the dealer spins the wheel in one direction and launches the ball in the opposite direction.

-While the wheel is in motion, roulette enthusiasts can still place bets until the croupier announces “No more bets”.
-Then, you have to wait for the ball to come to a halt which will determine the winning number.
+While the wheel is spinning, you can continue to place bets until the croupier declares “No more bets”.
+After that, wait for the ball to come to rest; its final position will determine the winning number.

 French Roulette Bets Explained

-French Roulette features the same bet categories as European Roulette, and namely inside and outside bets.
-Inside bets are placed on a specific number or a group of numbers.
-The risk associated with inside bets is higher, so is the payout.
-As the name implies, outside bets are placed on the outside section of the betting layout.
-These offer better odds of winning but a lower payout.
-Let us look at the different types of bets:
+French Roulette features the same bet categories as European Roulette, namely inside and outside bets.
+Inside bets are placed on a specific number or a group of numbers; they carry higher risk but also higher payouts.
+As the name implies, outside bets are placed on the outer section of the betting layout.
+These bets offer better odds of winning, but the payouts are lower.
+Let us examine the different types of bets:

 Inside bets

-- En Cheval (Split Bet) – it is placed on two adjacent numbers (for example 14 and 15).
-Players have to place the chips between the two numbers.
-Winning bets are associated with a payout of 17:1.
+- En Cheval (Split Bet) – this bet is placed on two adjacent numbers (for example, 14 and 15).
+Place the chips on the line between the two numbers.
+A winning split bet pays 17:1.

-- Carre Simple/Transversale (Street Bet) – roulette fans can bet on a row of three numbers (for example 16, 17, and 18).
-The chips have to be placed on the line at the end of the row.
-Street bets have a payout of 11:1.
+- Carre Simple/Transversale (Street Bet) – players can wager on a row of three numbers (for example, 16, 17, and 18).
+Chips are placed on the line at the end of the row.
+A winning street bet pays 11:1.

-- Carre (Corner Bet) – often referred to as a square bet, it covers four numbers (for example 5, 6, 8, and 9).
-If you want to make a corner bet, you have to place chips at the corner of the selected four numbers.
-This bet comes with a payout of 8:1.
+- Carre (Corner Bet) – often referred to as a square bet, this wager covers four numbers (for example, 5, 6, 8, and 9).
+To place a corner bet, put the chips at the intersection of the four numbers.
+It pays 8:1.

-- Sixain (Line Bet) – this bet covers two rows of three numbers each (for example 1, 2, 3 and 4, 5, 6).
+- Sixain (Line Bet) – this bet covers two rows of three numbers each (for example, 1, 2, 3 and 4, 5, 6).
 Chips are placed between the two rows along the side of the betting area.
-Winning line bets are paid out at odds of 5:1.
+A winning line bet pays 5:1.

 Outside Bets